-- Connecticut Coastal Management Act (CCMA) and Norwalk - Passed in 1979 (CGS, Sections 22a-90 to 22a-112), the CCMA is administered by CT DEEP, the State Department of Energy and Environmental Protection.
-CCMA sets out state goals and policies for use and conservation of coastal resources, but local planning and zoning has most of the responsibility for implementation. - The CCMA sets a coastal management boundary that marks the area where coastal site plan review is required.
-The boundary is the most inland line of the following: 1,000 feet from the mean high-water line, 1,000 feet from the inland boundary of - Much of this discussion depends on a white paper dated May 1, 2018 prepared by the Norwalk Harbor Management Commission, Coastal Management Report, Norwalk, Connecticut.
+• Connecticut Coastal Management Act (CCMA) and Norwalk

+Passed in 1979 (CGS, Sections 22a-90 to 22a-112), the CCMA is administered by CT DEEP, the State Department of Energy and Environmental Protection.
+CCMA sets out state goals and policies for use and conservation of coastal resources, but local planning and zoning has most of the responsibility for implementation.

+- The CCMA sets a coastal management boundary that marks the area where coastal site plan review is required.
+The boundary is the most inland line of the following: 1,000 feet from the mean high-water line, 1,000 feet from the inland boundary of - 1 Much of this discussion is supported by the information presented in the white paper, "Proposed Coastal Vision", dated February 2019 prepared by the Norwalk Harbor Management Commission, which also sets forth recommended coastal management goals and strategies, consistent with the provisions of the Norwalk Harbor Management Plan, for inclusion in the POCD.

-- state-regulated tidal wetlands, or the inland boundary of the 100-year (0.1% probability) floodplain.
-The Coastal Management Area, therefore, extends further inland than the word "coastal" might imply. - Norwalk was permitted to modify the coastal management boundary to follow the nearest street, lot line or other boundary that would include the coastal management boundary.
+state-regulated tidal wetlands, or the inland boundary of the 100-year (0.1% probability) floodplain.
+The Coastal Management Area, therefore, extends further inland than the word "coastal" might imply.

+- Norwalk was permitted to modify the coastal management boundary to follow the nearest street, lot line or other boundary that would include the coastal management boundary.
 This line appears on the official Building Zone Map. - The Norwalk Coastal Management Area includes both the zone that appears in the zoning regulations and the navigable and intertidal waters of Norwalk Harbor.
 It comprises about 22 miles (not including island shorelines) and includes parts of Rowayton, South Norwalk, Norwalk Center, and East Norwalk.
-(The area in of the Five Mile River Harbor-shared with Darien-within the City of Norwalk is part of the Norwalk Coastal Management Area and Norwalk Harbor, but is subject to the jurisdiction of the joint Norwalk-Darien Five Mile River Commission.)
+The Five Mile River Harbor is shared by Norwalk and Darien.
+The area within the City of Norwalk is part of the Norwalk Coastal Management Area and Norwalk Harbor, and is subject to the jurisdiction of the State of Connecticut Five Mile River Commission, established by Special Legislative Act.